 To understand why cavities are dangerous is easy – they result in holes in your teeth.
 These craters and holes in your teeth diminish their strength and weaken them, making them vulnerable to further damage.
 Plus, the craters or holes are likely to cause significant discomfort and pain, especially when chewing and speaking.
 Ultimately, cavities are damaging to your teeth and will get far worse the longer they’re left untreated.

 In addition to brushing your teeth twice per day and flossing once daily, there are other measures you can take to stop a cavity problem before it starts.
-For example, you can buy cavity control toothpaste and mouthwashes that are designed to specifically fight bacteria.
+For example, you may want to consider toothpaste and mouthwash that contains fluoride.
 By simply keeping up with your oral care at home, you’ll be doing a lot to prevent tooth decay.

 It’s no surprise that the number one cause of dental problems, including dental caries and gum disease, is excess sugar sticking to the teeth.
 By choosing foods that are low in sugar, you’ll be preventing the source of the problem in the first place.
 This requires some active label reading, however, since a wide variety of foods, including BBQ sauce and rice, are loaded with excess sugar.
 Making an effort to minimize sugar in your diet plan will help greatly when keeping your smile healthy.